Hey, I’m Radu, and since 2017, thousands of people have benefited from my free Excel lessons. My only question is, will you be next?

 Now I want to pass this knowledge on to you.
 And the best part is that I’ll do it for free.
 There are no strings attached.
 Just subscribe to my email lessons and start learning whenever it’s convenient for you.

-Thousands of people visit excelexplained.com each month to get help writing more complex formulas or simply learning a new function they haven’t used yet.
+Hundreds of thousands of people visit excelexplained.com each year to get help, learn to write more complex formulas, or simply learn a new function they haven’t used yet.

 Step-by-step instructions on how to use COUNTIF function in Excel.
 You can also download the example workbook which contains practical examples on how to use COUNTIF.
 Read the article